sybrenstuvel/flickrapi/doc/1-intro.rst

 ----------------------------------------------------------------------

-The Python Flickr API uses two external libraries, Requests_ and Six_, and is compatible with Python 2.6 and 2.7.
-As of this moment Requests has (at least) one `bug <https://github.com/kennethreitz/requests/issues/944>`_ that makes it incompatible with Python 3.2.
-When that is fixed, we will make Python Flick API compatible with Python 3.2+ too.
+The Python Flickr API uses two external libraries, Requests_ and Six_, and is compatible with Python 2.7 and 3.3+.

 Rendering the documentation requires `Sphinx <http://sphinx-doc.org/>`_.